Piano Trio No. 1 (Brahms): Fourth movement

-Fourth movementB minor, 'Back in B minor, the first theme of this movement is highly chromatic and slightly ambiguous tonally, with a very agitated dotted rhythm.
+Back in B minor, the first theme of this movement is highly chromatic and slightly ambiguous tonally, with a very agitated dotted rhythm.
 This is perhaps the movement Brahms altered the most between the two versions, with the cello's original smooth second theme in F♯ major (bar 105)—an apparent allusion to Beethoven's "Nimm sie hin denn, diese Lieder" from An die ferne Geliebte, which is also quoted in Schumann's Fantasie Op.
 17—being replaced by a more vigorous arpeggiated piano theme in D major (bar 64).
 The combined contour and rhythm of this new theme in its first four bars bear a striking resemblance to "The Star-Spangled Banner".
 After a B major episode recalling the mood of the first movement, the music returns to B minor and ends very turbulently.